🚀 Getting started

 They are also set and displayed in your Postman API collection.

-This API uses HMAC (Hash-based Message Authentication Code) for security.
-Every request must include an Authorization header containing a signature generated using your Secret Key.
+The **Customer API** uses **HMAC (Hash-based Message Authentication Code)** for security.
+Every request must include an `Authorization` header containing a signature generated using your Secret Key.

 The signature is a Base64 encoded HMAC-SHA256 hash.
 The "message" to be signed is constructed by concatenating the following strings in order: